Who Owns that Lottery Ticket? Let’s Clarify!

 Who Owns that Lottery Ticket?

-There has been a lot of chatter on who owns lottery tickets purchased online through a provider.
-The team dug into this subject both from the perspective of the act of buying and what legal protection is available for winnings.
-It would be pretty frustrating to win and yes, the provider takes the money and runs.
+There has been a lot of chatter about who owns lottery tickets purchased online through a provider.
+The Lotto Exposed team dug into this subject from both the perspective of buying a ticket and what legal protection is available for winnings.
+After all, it would be devastating to win a life-changing prize only to have the provider disappear with the money.

 Are winnings taxed at WinTrillions?